Skip to content

 Social stigma & insanity defenses

 Stories in movies show mentally ill people as dangerous, or using mental illness as a trick to escape criminal responsibility.
-But such story clichés mislead.
+But those story clichés mislead.

 Insanity defense: Bifurcated trial